Babel Proclamation: Description

 In response to the mandate, there were several protests, including one led by a priest at St. Wenceslaus Catholic Church on May 30.
 Scandinavian speakers were not excluded from the discrimination; one Lutheran pastor wrote to his representative in May 1918 complaining that half his congregation would be unable to understand the service if it were not conducted in Norwegian, the language in which he had been preaching for the past 40 years.
+The next month, Harding stated that "there is no use in anyone wasting his time praying in languages other than English.
+God is listening only to the English tongue."

 However, it was generally popular among English-speaking, well established Iowans.
 Former US President Theodore Roosevelt publicly supported Harding's decision in a speech given on May 27, saying "America is a nation—not a polyglot boarding house ...
 There can be but one loyalty—to the Stars and Stripes; one nationality—the American—and therefore only one language—the English language."
 Virtually all ethnic minorities who spoke languages other than English opposed the proclamation to some extent.
 The proclamation was seriously enforced, and many "patriotic organizations" issued fines to violators.
 The majority of violators were caught when telephone operators listened to conversations for violations.
 For instance, in Le Claire Township, Scott County, four or five women received fines after they spoke German over the telephone.
 They ended up paying $225, which was donated to the Red Cross.
 Nebraska issued a similar proclamation.
 Across the Midwestern United States, 18,000 people eventually faced charges of violating English mandates.